Roaches: the name alone is enough to make your skin crawl.

 Cons: Toxic, flammable, most effective only for flying roaches, not suitable for homes with pets or young children, requires you to vacate the home while the roach bomb works

-How to Get Rid of Roaches Outside Your House
+How to Get Rid of Roaches Outside Your Home

-If you want to prevent cockroaches in your house, you have to start by limiting their numbers outside your home.
+If you want to prevent cockroaches in your house, you have to start by limiting their numbers outside your home in your yard or garden.

 1. Clean Up